Friday, March 18, 2011

 --

-… Congress has held many hearings looking into this rogue agency; it has tried to cut its budget and otherwise rein in the ATF.
+From GOA: … Congress has held many hearings looking into this rogue agency; it has tried to cut its budget and otherwise rein in the ATF.
 In fact, as far back as 1982, a Senate subcommittee noted that ATF "has trampled upon the second amendment by chilling exercise of the right to keep and bear arms by law-abiding citizens."
 But so far, congressional concern over the agency has not resulted in any substantive action.
 To the contrary, over the years the agency has continued to grow in its budget, personnel, and mission… GOA's petition asks Congress to exercise its constitutional authority get the ATF out of the firearms regulating business.
 This is an agency that should not exist, and one that is repugnant to the ideas of liberty the Founding Fathers sought to implement.

 Of course, it won't be easy.
 But if enough Americans make their voices heard we can do away with this unconstitutional agency.
 So please, click here to sign the petition today, and then help spread the word.